asm0dey/devops-de/index.md

 result=0
 for var in "V1" "V2" "V3"; do
   if test -z "${!var}"; then
-    echo "Vatiable $var is not defined"
+    echo "Variable $var is not defined"
     result=1
   fi
 done